MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

 **1.1.4 Test scope**
   - **Test in scope:**
-    1. Create account by using Sign up
+    1. Create account by using the Sign up module.
+Testing the possibility of creating an account by using a positive and a negative test, verifying that an existing user cannot create a new account
-    2. Add to cart (product)
-    3. Contact
+    2. Send a message to the seller by using the Contact form.
+Testing to see if the Contact form works as it is intended in the business specifications

   - **Test not in scope:**
     - Non-functional testing like stress, performance is beyond scope of this project